viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 When data transits either into the service from clients or between datacenters, it's protected using transport layer security (TLS) encryption.
 OneDrive only permits secure access.

-Authenticated connections are not allowed over HTTP and instead redirect to HTTPS.
+Authenticated connections aren't allowed over HTTP and instead redirect to HTTPS.

 There are several ways that OneDrive for work or school is protected at rest: